v1c70rs-lab/Warpnet-Challenge/README.md

 I did not have enough time to further improve the SQLite database queries.
 The current implementation still queries the database more broadly than necessary.

-I also added an additional health endpoint to allow the Kubernetes deployment to check whether the application is healthy.
+I also added a health endpoint to allow the Kubernetes deployment to check whether the application is healthy.

 ## Vagrant